GSA/challenges-and-prizes/_historical-challenges/the-blue-economy-challenge.md

   capital, coupled with weak regulation, are barriers to change.
-Moreover, aquaculture is often a direct response to depleted fisheries, yet the aquaculture industry relies heavily on wild-caught fish to feed captive fish, which could lead to overfishing and undermine human and environmental sustainability in the long-term.
-The opportunity for reengineering aquaculture in the Indian Ocean Region (IOR) is great.
+Moreover, aquaculture is often a direct response to depleted fisheries, yet the aquaculture industry relies heavily on wild-caught fish to feed captive fish, which could lead to overfishing and undermine human and environmental sustainability in the long-term.</p><p>    The opportunity for reengineering aquaculture in the Indian Ocean Region (IOR) is great.
 People in a number of developing countries of the IOR rely on fish for over half of the animal protein in their diets (i.e. Bangladesh, Comoros, Indonesia, Maldives, and